SidiBecker/java-movies/README.md

 # java-movies

 A project that list the Golden Raspberry Awards movies, using a .csv file.
-It persist and get all data in a H2 database.
+Developed with `Spring Boot` and `Java 21`.
+It persist and get all data in a `H2` database.

-## Requirements

-- `Java JDK 21`
-- `Maven 3.9.2`

 ## CSV Location